TL;DR

 This is the most important concept to understand about private medical insurance in the UK.

-- Acute Conditions: These are diseases or injuries that are likely to respond quickly to treatment and lead to a full recovery.
+- Acute Conditions: These are diseases or injuries that are likely to respond quickly to treatment and lead to a recovery.
 Examples include joint sprains, cataracts, hernias, or infections.
 PMI is designed to cover acute conditions.

 - Chronic Conditions: These are illnesses that are long-lasting and cannot be fully cured.
 They require ongoing management.
 Examples include diabetes, asthma, high blood pressure, and Crohn's disease.
 Standard UK PMI policies do not cover the management of chronic conditions.